Easy Vertical Pallet Planter Project for Adding Color

 The final step was to paint the flower box portion white.
 We painted ours inside and outside.

-These little sweet peas were started indoors in egg shells in March.
+The little pansies were started indoors in egg shells in March.
 Unfortunately, our Winter lasted right through Spring so these little guys had to wait indoors until a couple of weeks ago.
 I will add some photos once they are in bloom.

 To attach it to the fence Hubs simply added four large screws through the picket section into our fence boards.